Inquiry, Development, Engagement and Advancement

 sarwish.rafiq@emory.edu

-Sarwish Rafiq, PhD is an Assistant Professor in the Department of Hematology and Medical Oncology at the Emory School of Medicine.
+Sarwish Rafiq, PhD is an Associate Professor in the Department of Hematology and Medical Oncology at the Emory School of Medicine.
 She is a translational scientist with expertise in the preclinical development of immune-based therapies for cancer.
 Specifically, Dr. Rafiq’s research aims to use mechanistic insight of immune effector cell function against cancer cells in the tumor microenvironment to inform the development of novel and effective cellular therapies.

 Sarwish Rafiq